 Market assessment and analysis

-While there is no standard definition of what ‘at scale’ means, there is general consensus that, in order to implement significant cash transfer programmes, humanitarian actors need a better understanding of markets.
-An increasing number of humanitarian actors are undertaking market analysis in emergencies, and many tools are available, ranging from trader surveys to full analyses such as EMMA (Emergency Market Mapping Analysis) and MIFIRA (Market Information and Food Insecurity Response Analysis).
-However, there is a lack of consensus about what constitutes ‘good enough’ market analysis in the trade-off between quality of information and speed.
+While there is no standard definition of what at scale means, there is general consensus that, in order to implement significant cash transfer programmes, humanitarian actors need a better understanding of markets.
+An increasing number of humanitarian actors are undertaking market analysis in emergencies, and many tools are available, ranging from trader surveys to full analyses such as EMMA (Emergency Market Mapping Analysis) and MIFIRA (Market Information and Food Insecurity Response Analysis).+A recent CaLP research study listed more than 40 tools and resources for various types of market information, including 11 different models/tools for response analysis.
+S. Sivakumaran, Market Analysis in Emergencies, CaLP, 2011.
+However, there is a lack of consensus about what constitutes good enough market analysis in the trade-off between quality of information and speed.
 Market analysis tools generally require significant financial investment, are time-consuming to implement, require skilled human resources and take time to produce results.
 For example, EMMA often takes weeks to organise and implement, requires significant funding, training and technical support and the results may come in too late to be factored into response decisions.
-As a result, many humanitarian actors are considering new ‘one-day’ market assessment tools.
-However, while these ‘quick and dirty’ tools may be adequate for small-scale programmes, they may not provide enough information to satisfy organisational or donor requirements for larger- scale or longer-term programmes that require greater financial commitments.
+As a result, many humanitarian actors are considering new one-day market assessment tools.
+However, while these quick and dirty tools may be adequate for small-scale programmes, they may not provide enough information to satisfy organisational or donor requirements for larger- scale or longer-term programmes that require greater financial commitments.